google/synthmark/docs/HowToBuild.md

 # How to Build SynthMark

-Instructions for building the app or the command line executable.
+Instructions for building the app for Android or the command line executable for Android or Linux.

 ## How to Build the Android GUI App